mauricioszabo/atom-chlorine/README.md

 With Shadow-CLJS, after watching (or after starting a server, or anything that starts a socket REPL) you connect with "Connect Clojure Socket REPL", then run the command "Connect Embedded".
 Then you can run code on .cljs files too.

+> ### WARNING
+> Do not evaluate the `ns` form in Shadow-CLJS.
+Shadow keeps your namespaces reloaded all the time, and sometimes re-evaluating then can lead to strange issues.
+If you **do evaluate** the ns form and get errors, just save the current file and Shadow will hot-reload it, and things will be fine.
+For more info, see: https://github.com/mauricioszabo/atom-chlorine/issues/213

 ### Detection
 Chlorine will try to detect the current file extension, falling back to `.clj` if the file is not saved.
 With ClojureScript, it'll only evaluate `.cljs` files, and it'll use the Clojure REPL to evaluate `.clj` and `.cljc` files.
 You can override this behavior in the package's configuration to one of the following: